 Colloquially, this proposal captures the notion of a “habit of thought”: Model-free control can contribute to the effective deployment of model-based cognitive routines that ultimately transcend learned stimulus-response pairings.
 Consistent with this proposal, recent research emphasizes the pervasive role of model-free control in related elements of higher-level cognition (16-17), including the gating of working memory (18) and the construction of hierarchical task representations (19).
 Collectively, such models offer an appealing functional explanation for the neuronal connections between striatum and frontal cortex (20).

 The possibility of model-free control over sub-goal selection has been explored at a purely formal level in the RL literature, and with promising results (21).
-Meanwhile, several psychological models of hierarchical task representation have propose that chunks of planning processes may become habitized over time (4 – ALSO CITE ANDERSON).
+Meanwhile, several psychological models of hierarchical task representation have proposed that chunks of planning processes may become habitualized over time (4 – ALSO CITE ANDERSON).
 Here, we construct a task that directly links formal accounts of habitual goal selection to human performance in an experimental setting.
 This provides a novel opportunity to dissociate the proposed influence of habit learning on goal selection from pure model-based planning, as well as from model-free value assignment at the level of actions rather than goals.

 Our task is adapted from a multistep choice paradigm used in prior research (6).
 The original paradigm behaviorally dissociates the influence of habitual (model-free) and goal-directed (model-based) control on choice.
 The key feature of this task is that it exploits low-probability connections between behavior and reward.
 A mechanism employing model-free methods is sensitive to such rewards, stamping in the participant’s prior choice.
 In contrast, a model-based mechanism planning over a known causal model of the task would discount such rewards because of their known low probability of occurrence.
 By giving participants repeated choice opportunities, the influence of model-free and model-based control can be dissociated.
 Several lines of convergent evidence support the alignment of these mechanisms with habitual and goal-directed control, including functional neuroimaging (CITE), transcranial magnetic stimulation (CITE), and manipulations of cognitive load (CITE) and stress (CITE), among others (CITE).